CHIUHI2/word-frequency-refactor-2020-7-15-7-42-54-297-2020-10-19-5-54-25-301/README.md

   13. remove useless code in WordFrequenctGame getResult
   14. rename calculateWordFrequency to getSortedWordFrequency for including sorting
   15. extract getWordFrequencyResultLine from getWordFrequencyResult
+  16. extract getWords from WordFrequencyGame getSortedWordFrequency
-  16. add package for better structure
+  17. add package for better structure
-  17. rename test case
+  18. rename test case
-  18. refactor test case with given when then format
+  19. refactor test case with given when then format